 Just north of present day St. Peter is the historic site of Traverse Des Sioux.
-In the early 1800′s this site served as a trading post where the Dakota or Sioux Indians came to sell their furs.
+In the early 1800′s this site served as a trading post where the Dakota came to sell their furs.
 In 1843, Rev. Stephen Riggs and other Presbyterian missionaries established a mission post at Traverse Des Sioux.
-The mission operated until 1851, when the Indians signed a treaty giving up their land in southern Minnesota.
+The mission operated until 1851, when the Dakota were forced to sign a treaty surrendering their land in southern Minnesota.
 Then, as white settlers flooded in, the village began to grow and on November 5, 1853, the Rev. Moses N. Adams organized “The First Free Presbyterian Church of Traverse Des Sioux” with 12 members.
 They used the old mission chapel for a worship hall until in 1858, when they built a new stone church for $5,000.
 Being a new and remarkable structure for its time, people came from miles around to worship there.
-Membership was open to whites, Indians, and mixed bloods, and by 1862 there were 62 members.
+Membership was open to white and indigenous people, and by 1862 there were 62 members.

 A mile and a half south of Traverse Des Sioux, the small town of St. Peter was steadily growing.
 In the fall of 1856, Rev. Aaron H. Kerr came up from Iowa and preached during the winter of 1856-1857 in the Winslow hotel.
 In the spring, his family arrived and he then held services in their home, and later, in a store.